Plumes and ruffs on show as Queen addresses UK parliament

 Speakers of both houses, in traditional manner, heaped praised the queen's dedication to her subjects at Tuesday's ceremony.

-The televised ceremony was precisely choreographed and involved officials with colorful uniforms and titles that have resisted the passage of time.
+The televised ceremony was precisely choreographed and involved officials with colourful uniforms and titles that have resisted the passage of time.

 The Queen's Body Guard of the Yeomen of the Guard marched up the aisle of Westminster Hall with their Renaissance hats and ruffs while the Body Guard of the Honourable Corps of Gentlemen at Arms were also in attendance with their plumed helmets.